autonomys/subspace-docs/docs/operators_and_staking/staking.md

 ![Nomination](/img/doc-imgs/operators-staking/Staking-2.png)

-Once **nomination** is finalized when the **Domain epoch** is complete, **Nominator** will start receiving rewards.
+Once **nomination** is finalized when the **domain epoch** is complete, **nominator** will start receiving rewards.

-Any **Operator** or **Nominator** can add more stake by using the same functionality.
+Any **operator** or **nominator** can add more stake by using the same functionality.

 ### Stake withdrawal using [Polkadot.js](https://polkadot.js.org/)

-Any **Operator** or **Nominator** can initiate withdrawal.
+Any **operator** or **nominator** can initiate withdrawal.
 They can withdraw the total staked amount or a portion of their stake.

-- If an Operator is initiating a withdrawal, then their remaining balance should be at least minimum operator stake, else request is rejected.
+- If an operator is initiating a withdrawal, then their remaining balance should be at least minimum operator stake, else request is rejected.
 - If a nominator is initiating a withdrawal, and the remaining balance is less than the operator-defined minimum nominator stake, then the total nominator stake is unlocked else only the requested amount is unlocked.